Most Effective Acupressure Points for Toothache

 SI18 – Small Intestine 18 Point

 The pressure points are one of the essential acupoints for relieving toothache and are used first before using the others.
 The Cheek Bone Hole points at the lower edge of your cheekbone and straight down from the outer corner of your eye across the lower border of the nose.
 Apply firm pressure on both sides with your index and middle finger for a minute.
-Remember to breathe deep as it helps soothe the pain.
-You can use the spot for treating jaw swelling, twitching eyes, facial spasms, and TMJ Disorder.
+Remember to breathe deep, as it helps soothe the pain.
+You can use the spot to treat jaw swelling, twitching eyes, facial spasms, and TMJ disorder.

 ST6 – Stomach 6 Point

-Here we have another useful acupressure point for toothache.
-The Jaw Chariot you find in the middle of your upper and lower jaw is placed on the muscle in front of your earlobe protruding out when clenching the back teeth.
+Here, we have another helpful acupressure point for toothache.
+The jaw chariot in the middle of your upper and lower jaw is placed on the muscle in front of your earlobe, protruding when clenching the back teeth.
 Apply firm pressure to both sides with the thumbs for a minute.
 You can use it to relieve TMJ, jaw pain, swelling in the cheek, and more.

 Acupressure Points Hands and Arms for Toothache